wschreyer/PENTrack/README.md

 Output
 -------

 Output files are separated by particle type, (e.g. electron, neutron and proton) and type of output (endlog, tracklog, ...).
 Output files are only created if particles of the specific type are simulated and can also be individually configured for each particle type by adding corresponding variables in the particle-specific sections in the configuration file.

-All output files are tables with space-separated columns; the first line contains the column name.
+Text output files are tables with space-separated columns; the first line contains the column name.
+If you compile PENTrack with [ROOT](https://root.cern.ch) support, data can be directly printed to ROOT trees.
+In that case, a single ROOT file containing a tree for each particle and output type will be created, similar to the output of the merge scripts described in the Helper Scripts section.
+The created ROOT file will also contain a copy of all configuration variables.

 Types of output: endlog, tracklog, hitlog, snapshotlog, spinlog.

 ### Endlog

 The endlog keeps track of the starting and end parameters of the simulated particles.
-In the endlog, you get the following variables:
+The data to be output can be defined with the endlogvars option in the config file.
+By default, you get the following variables.
+Any combination of these variables can be defined in the FORMULAS section and added to the endlog if needed.

 - jobnumber: job number of the PENTrack run (passed per command line parameter)
 - particle: number of particle being simulated